dylanlott/vedh/contextlog.md

 * Need better test driven development all around
 * Need to include the card files for the production server deployments, too.
     * Write a script that grabs the latest MTGJSON files and loads them down directly to our repo for easier deployments.

+*GameUpdated Function*
+Okay so we have better tests now.
+I had a realization about using GQLGen.

+You treat the mutation functions like the setters.
+They act on the persistence layer and actually cause the mutation.
+You treat the subscription/notification/posted functions like emitters.
+They are only taking a value and pushing it to the rest of the listeners.
+They don't act on the database or persist anything.

+For example, UpdateGame should act on the database, and then it should _call_ GameUpdated.
+GameUpdated should then independently read from the database or emit the object that was passed to it.

+I think in most cases it makes sense to have it take an updated value, rather than making it access persistence a second time.
+Cuts down on concurrency bugs and doesn't require another lock on the persistence layer.